lc00/wiki-experiment/System-Administration.md

 ## Communication

 * `wall "message"` - Send a message to all logged in users ("write all")
+* `write username "message"` - Send a message to a specific user.
+* `talk username` - Start a chat with a user.
+Can be remote.
+Terminated by Ctrl-D.

 ## Mounting a device